History of film: New techniques

 At this time, studios were blacked out to allow shooting to be unaffected by changing sunlight.
 This was replaced with floodlights and spotlights.
 The widespread adoption of irising-in and out to begin and end scenes caught on in this period.
 This is the revelation of a film shot in a circular mask, which gradually gets larger until it expands beyond the frame.
 Other shaped slits were used, including vertical and diagonal apertures.

 A new idea taken over from still photography was "soft focus".
-This began in 1915, with some shots being intentionally thrown out of focus for expressive effect, as in Mary Pickford starrer Fanchon the Cricket.
+This began in 1915, with some shots being intentionally thrown out of focus for expressive effect, as with Mary Pickford in Fanchon the Cricket.

 It was during this period that camera effects intended to convey the subjective feelings of characters in a film really began to be established.
 These could now be done as Point of View (POV) shots, as in Sidney Drew's The Story of the Glove (1915), where a wobbly hand-held shot of a door and its keyhole represents the POV of a drunken man.
 The use of anamorphic (in the general sense of distorted shape) images first appears in these years when Abel Gance directed la Folie du Docteur Tube (The Madness of Dr. Tube).
 In this film the effect of a drug administered to a group of people was suggested by shooting the scenes reflected in a distorting mirror of the fair-ground type.

 Symbolic effects taken over from conventional literary and artistic tradition continued to make some appearances in films during these years.
 In D. W. Griffith's The Avenging Conscience (1914), the title "The birth of the evil thought" precedes a series of three shots of the protagonist looking at a spider, and ants eating an insect.
 Symbolist art and literature from the turn of the century also had a more general effect on a small number of films made in Italy and Russia.
 The supine acceptance of death resulting from passion and forbidden longings was a major feature of this art, and states of delirium dwelt on at length were important as well.